 That’s because acetone is essentially a paint stripper.
 “Super dry, damaged nails will get drier and more brittle with acetone exposure,” says board-certified dermatologist and nail specialist Dana Stern.

-"Many people don’t realize that the damage that we do to our nails is not from the polish but rather the remover," says Stern.
-"The polish can actually be protective to the nail.
-Taking a break from polish remover exposure allows the nail to recover."
+“Many people don’t realise that the damage that we do to our nails is not from the polish but rather the remover.” says Stern.
+“The polish can actually be protective to the nail.
+Taking a break from polish remover exposure allows the nail to recover.”

 According to Stern, nails that are lifted or separated from the nail bed (also known as onycholysis) should not be regularly exposed to acetone because the solvent will bathe the delicate, exposed nail bed causing irritation and further separation.
 “Polish remover significantly dries out the nail, leading to brittleness, splitting, peeling and breakage,” she says.

 Stern adds, “Acetone also dissolves the polish and makes the pigments migrate and leach.
 This process can cause post-polish yellowing.